-Beirut itself may not have all that many remains from antiquity, but it’s a great starting point for day trips to majestic sites such as Byblos, Tyros, Sidon, Baalbek and Jeita Grotto.
+Beirut may not have all that many remains from antiquity, but it’s a great starting point for day trips to majestic sites such as Byblos, Tyros, Sidon, Baalbek, and Jeita Grotto.

 Best time to visit

-Beirut has a hot Mediterranean climate, but the only really hot and muggy month is August.
-Best time to visit is spring and fall with mild temperatures and little rain.
+Beirut has a hot Mediterranean climate, but the only scorching and muggy month is August.
+The best time to visit is spring and fall with mild temperatures and little rain.

 How to get there

-There are plenty of buses in operation in Beirut, but as there is not yet a bus plan project in operation, it’s very difficult to find your way around especially if you can’t read Arabic.
+There are plenty of buses in Beirut, but as there is not yet a bus plan project in operation, it’s tough to find your way around, especially if you can’t read Arabic.

-This leaves taxis of which there are different options.
+This leaves taxis, of which there are different options.
 The cheapest is a shares taxi.
-It’s not recognizable from the outside, so, if you see a red number-plated taxi you stop it, go to the driver window and ask: Servees?
-If the answer is yes, you state your destination but you may be dropped more or less in the vicinity for the convenience of the driver and your co-passengers.
+It’s not recognizable from the outside, so if you see a red number-plated taxi, you stop it, go to the driver window and ask: Servees?
+If the answer is yes, you state your destination, but you may be dropped more or less in the vicinity for the driver’s convenience and your co-passengers.